Supporting the Whole Child, Whole School and Whole Community

 Telehealth at Elementary Schools

-Telehealth services are currently offered at 7 of the 8 schools participating in the HCPSS Elementary School Model.
-The telehealth program, offered in partnership with Howard County Health Department, connects a child in the health room with a health care provider in another location.
-This allows children who need health services to be treated in school, so they miss less class time.
+Telehealth services are currently offered at Cradlerock, Deep Run, Ducketts Lane, Hanover Hills, Phelps Luck and Talbott Springs elementary schools, and Lake Elkhorn Middle School.
+The program is optional, and families may decline to take part.
+Families are not responsible for paying a co-pay or for any amount unpaid by their health insurance company.
+The telehealth program, offered in partnership with Howard County Health Department, connects a child in the health room with a health care provider in another location, allowing students to be treated in school and miss less class time.

-Student medications and diabetic management routines are still followed on overnight and school day field trips.
+Student medications and diabetic management routines are followed on all day and overnight field trips.

-Paperwork for upcoming field trips are usually administered by the school, including medical procedure forms.
-However, to best prepare for an upcoming field trip, view the complete field trip procedures and forms packet.
+Paperwork for field trips is generally administered by the school, including medical procedure forms.
+However, to best prepare for an upcoming field trip, view the health form for extended trips.

 Medications that are normally given during the school day do not need a new form filled out.